glubbdubdrib/lazygrid/docs/user_guide/installation.rst

     $ cd ./lazygrid
     $ pip install -r requirements.txt .

-LazyGrid is known to be working on Python 3.5 and above.
+LazyGrid is compatible with Python 3.5 and above.